Chhindwara district: Languages

-At the time of the 2011 Census of India, 79.97% of the population in the district spoke Hindi, 10.32% Marathi, 5.52% Gondi, 1.75% Korku and 1.44% Pawari as their first language.
+At the time of the 2011 Census of India, 92.97% of the population in the residual district spoke Hindi, 2.47% Gondi, 1.88% Korku and 1.73% Marathi as their first language.

 Hindi is the primary language throughout the district.
-The local dialect is a variant of western Hindi related to Bagheli.
-Pawari is a name for a dialect of this type spoken by the Pawars.
-Marathi is the dominant language in the regions of Pandhurna and Sausar.
-There are several known Maharashtra mandals that keep Marathis connected throughout.
+The local dialect in Chhindwara is a variant of western Hindi related to Bundeli.
+Pawari is a name for a dialect of spoken by the Kshatriya Pawar/Bhoyar community in this region.
 Gondi was formerly spoken by over 30% of the population in 1931, and over 75% of Gonds.
 This percentage has decreased rapidly as most Gonds have shifted to Hindi.
-Today, it is only spoken by shrinking minorities in Junnardeo, Mokhed, Pandhurna, Sausar and Bicchua tehsils and has vanished everywhere else.
-Korku, primarily the Mawasi dialect, is mainly spoken in Mokhed and Sausar tehsils and is experiencing a similar steep decline.
-In Patalkot, Tamia tehsil, is spoken the poorly-known Bharia language, an unclassified Indo-Aryan language.
+Today, it is only spoken by shrinking minorities in Junnardeo, Mokhed and Bichhua tehsils and has vanished everywhere else.
+Korku, primarily the Mawasi dialect, is spoken in the same regions as Gondi and is experiencing a similar steep decline.
+In Patalkot, Tamia tehsil, is spoken the poorly-known Bhariati language, an unclassified Indo-Aryan language.
 All three tribal languages are highly endangered.